El2ra2/ArUco-tag-image-detection-using-ROS2-and-Gazebo-in-a-mobile-robot/README.md

 ## How to run:
 - After downloading the files, run (command: colcon build) inside the directory 'open_robot'.

-- Then source the directory using (command: source ~/open_robot/install/setup.bash), or paste the command in your bash file '.bashrc' and run (source ~/.bashrc).
+- Then source the directory using (command: source ~/open_robot/install/setup.bash), or paste the command in your bash file '.bashrc' and run (command: source ~/.bashrc).

 - Use the launch file (command: ros2 launch looking_robot display.launch.py) to bring up the simulation, rviz, and the detection node.